rlf/uSkyBlock/README.md

 1. Define the SPIGOT_BASE environment variable to the folder where the BuildTools.jar reside
 2. Make sure that the Bukkit folder in that hiearchy contains a /target/bukkit*.jar file
 3. Run `mvn install` in the uSkyBlock folder

-## Issues

-Issues are maintained on the GitHub page: https://github.com/rlf/uSkyBlock/issues

-## Contributing

-Fork-away, and create pull-requests

 ## License